codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 ..
-Note:: For error explanation, students will need to be able to paste in the error message, **The error message is validated using the validation prompt below**.
+Note:: For error explanation, students may need to be able to paste in the error message, **The error message is validated using the validation prompt below**.

 If an error message is not entered, this would throw  "The provided text does not look like an error message.
 Please paste an error message below."
 If on the second attempt the student still does not provide an error message, this would kick them back to the first screen with 3 buttons.